Vaguery/pushSwift/README.markdown

 - 6 June 2014: Just barely started.
 - 14 June 2014: Push interpreter built, most trivial instructions running and tested.
 No I/O or UI at all, so it only runs in XCode under test.
 About to start building an `Answer` class, which will be the genetic programming "individuals".
+- 20 June 2014: Most of Push 3 instructions and `Range` type are done; considering how to handle arithmetic overflow

 ## Features